-A Provider does not need to conduct a handover meeting for a Participant who Exits less than 3 months after Commencement in TtW.
+A Provider does not need to conduct a handover meeting for a Participant who Exits less than 3 months after Commencement in TtW, or is Exited to Workforce Australia Services due to failing to engage in the Service.

 Where a Group One Participant is not tracking towards an Outcome at the seventeenth month in TtW (or the twenty-third month for those who have been given an extra 6 months of Service) the Provider must start the handover process of the Participant to a Workforce Australia Employment Services Provider.
 This should include: